Aristotle-Metadata-Enterprises/argusjs/README.md

 * delete(url): Sends a DELETE request to the provided URL.
 * graphQL(query): Sends a GraphQL query to the Aristotle API.
 * mdrUrl(): Returns the URL of the Metadata Registry.
+* stewardshipOrganisation(): Returns the UUID of the app's stewardship organisation.

 ### Example
 ```javascript